sibalonat/tiranavirtualtours/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within this app, or suggestion ping at [sibalonat@gmail.com](mailto:sibalonat@gmail.com).
+I will make my best effort to address every suggestion or issues you face.

 ## License